achang21/selenium-pytest/README.md

 # Selenium Pytest Demo Project

-This is a demo for Selenium, PyTest, Github actions, parallel testing, publish allure report with gh-page
+This is a demo for Selenium, PyTest, Github actions, parallel testing, publish allure report with gh-pages

 ## Key points
 - Selenium tests with PyTest(POM, fixtures designed)